 2. Don’t try to run that person’s life

 Caregivers should not try to do things for older people that they can do for themselves.
 Doing things for a depressed person is often not helpful at all because it reinforces their perception that they are worthless and incapable.
 Instead, help your elderly relative break tasks into steps and praise them for any efforts.

 3. Try to participate in their medical care

-Showing an interest in the life of an elderly person can be a great help in helping them work through depression.
-The life experiences of the elderly can seem to revolve around loss, loss of friends as they move or pass away, loss of physical abilities, loss of health and loss of independence.
-But there are still many joys that can be experienced and sometimes we need someone else to help us out of the darkness and back into the sun.
+Showing an interest in the life of an elderly person can help them work through depression.
+The life experiences of the elderly can seem to revolve around loss: loss of friends as they move or pass away, loss of physical abilities, loss of health, and loss of independence.
+But there are still many joys that can be experienced, and sometimes we need someone else to help us out of the darkness and back into the sun.